High-dimensional Bayesian filtering through deep density approximation: Experimental setup

 \subsection{Error metrics and evaluation}

-To capture the differences in the performance of the methods, we investigate two types of errors.
+To capture the differences in the performance of the methods, we investigate moment-based errors and uncertainty-based errors.
 The first type describes how well the methods manage to capture the mean or how well the computed mean estimates the true trajectory.
-The second type describes how well we capture the uncertainty contained in the overall density, including the tails of the filtering distribution.
-The first metric, of the first type, is a First Moment Error (FME), which measures the error between the true (analytical or reference) mean and the approximate mean.
-The second metric, of the first type, is a Mean Absolute Error (MAE), which measures the difference between the true trajectory and the estimated mean.
+The second type describes how well we capture the uncertainty contained in the overall density, including the tails of the distribution.

+The first moment-based metric is a First Moment Error (FME), which measures the error between the true conditional mean, associated with the solution to \eqref{eq: FP-prediction}--\eqref{eq: FP-update}, and the approximate mean.
+The second moment-based metric is a Mean Absolute Error (MAE), which measures the difference between the true trajectory $S$ and the approximative mean.
 More precisely, we simulate $M$ independent trajectories $(S_{t_k}^{(m)},O_k^{(m)})_{k=1}^K$, $m=1,\dots,M$, from \eqref{eq: state}--\eqref{eq: obs}.
-For each $O_k^{(m)}$ we evaluate the true (analytical or reference) mean $\mu_k^{(m)}$, as well as an approximate mean $\widehat{\mu}_k$.
+For each $O_k^{(m)}$ we evaluate the true conditional mean $\mu_k^{(m)}$, as well as an approximate mean $\widehat{\mu}_k^{(m)}$ from each considered approximate filter.
 We define the metrics, for each $k=1,\dots,K$, and $\widehat{\mu}_k$, by